nsmryan/hew/README.markdown

-Parcel
+Hew
 ======
-Parcel is a command line tool for converting binary data to and from hexadecimal.
+Hew is a command line tool for converting binary data to and from hexadecimal.
 This is a task I occasionally need to perform, and I wanted a simple tool which covered the common cases so I don't have to write this code again and again.